 The Day of the Dead is very much a Mexican rather than Spanish event, and although the custom of visiting the graves of loved ones can last over a couple of days, the parades and parties in Spain are more likely to take place on the 31st October than on the 2nd November.

 If you fancy a trip to Madrid, the Casa de Mexico España is offering a taste of the “real” Day of the Dead, with all the flowers, altars and traditions that Mexico has made so famous.

-Most towns in Spain host their own celebrations and here in Alhaurin de la Torre where Upsticks is based the local ‘Casa de joventud’ are holding a party including a fancy dress competition, 3D video game competitions and workshops for all ages.
+Most towns in Spain host their own celebrations and here in Alhaurin de la Torre, where Upsticks is based, the local ‘Casa de Juventud’ are holding a party, including a fancy dress competition, 3D video game competitions and workshops for all ages.

 This year, All Saints Day falls on a Monday, so take advantage of the long weekend to enjoy some family fun

 The information in this article was current on the date published.